UWPCE-PythonCert/PythonCertDevel/_sources/modules/SubclassingAndInheritance.rst.txt

   * Is it a super-superclass attribute ?
   * ...

-It can get more complicated...
+It can get more complicated, particularly when there are multiple superclasses (multiple inheritance), but when there is a simple inheritance structure (the usual case) -- it's fairly straightforward.

+If you want to know more of the gory details -- here's some reading:

 https://www.python.org/download/releases/2.3/mro/

 http://python-history.blogspot.com/2010/06/method-resolution-order.html

 What are Python classes, really?
 --------------------------------